 SOC 324/PSYCH 324: Advanced Practicum in Facilitating Intergroup Dialogues

-Only 8 experiential or independent credits may be counted toward your sociology concentration.
+Only 8 experiential or independent credits may be counted toward your sociology major.
 Only 4 of those credits can come from SOC 389.

-No more than 15 transfer credits may be counted toward the sociology concentration.
-Students who declare the concentration after August 31, 2011 must take the methods (SOC 310 or 312) and theory (SOC 305) requirements on the UM--Ann Arbor campus.
+No more than 15 transfer credits may be counted toward the sociology major.
+Students who declare the major after August 31, 2011 must take the methods (SOC 310 or 312) and theory (SOC 305) requirements on the UM--Ann Arbor campus.

-Introductory courses at any level cannot be counted toward the credits required to complete the concentration.
+Introductory courses at any level cannot be counted toward the credits required to complete the major.

-If you have questions about your concentration or overall degree progress, you can use the My LSA Audit Checklist tool to get a snapshot of your degree progress, broken down into requirement groups.
+If you have questions about your major or overall degree progress, you can use the My LSA Audit Checklist tool to get a snapshot of your degree progress, broken down into requirement groups.

-If you have more questions about your progress with sociology concentration requirements after you review your audit checklist, schedule a concentration advising appointment.
-If you have questions about your LSA or distribution requirements, you should call 734-764-0332 and make an appointment with a general LSA advisor at the Newnan LSA Academic Advising Center.
+If you have more questions about your progress with sociology major requirements after you review your audit checklist, schedule an advising appointment If you have questions about your LSA or distribution requirements, you should call 734-764-0332 and make an appointment with a general LSA advisor at the Newnan LSA Academic Advising Center.